 What countries can use Skrill?

 It is available in the majority of countries around the world, including the United Kingdom, EU member states, and the United States.
-The only notable exception where Skrill is not available is Japan (although it does support Yen transactions).
+The only notable exception where Skrill is not available in Japan (although it does support Yen transactions).

-Any GEO specific information?
+Any GEO-specific information?

 Brokers that accept Skrill

-Here is the short list of the Forex brokers that accept Skrill:
+Here is the shortlist of the Forex brokers that accept Skrill: